Panasonic cleans house with writedowns, sees $9.6 billion loss

 "It's unfortunate, but we are among the losers in consumer electronics," he told a news conference.

-Panasonic's Japanese peers Sharp Corp and Sony Corp have also struggled with heavy losses in TVs and other mainstay electronics goods as more nimble, better-funded rivals - especially South Korea's Samsung Electronics Co - take over turf they once dominated.
+Panasonic's Japanese peers Sharp Corp (6753.T) and Sony Corp (6758.T) have also struggled with heavy losses in TVs and other mainstay electronics goods as more nimble, better-funded rivals - especially South Korea's Samsung Electronics Co (005930.KS) - take over turf they once dominated.

-Shares in Sharp and Sony, which report quarterly results after the market close on Thursday, also fell.

 But Panasonic's multibillion-dollar write offs, including deferred tax assets, are a sign that Tsuga is already scaling back businesses that do not add to the bottom line as a weak global economy takes its toll.